KhanMaytok/slate/source/index.html.md

 throughout the game: Even if you manage to kill him, his essence migrates to another container, making him reborn with his basic attributes.

+## Vee

+The twin sister of <a href="#Khalga">Khalga</a>, Vee raises to become the most beautiful woman in the world.
+She and her indirect actions lead most of the mod's narrative.
+As if she were the reincarnation of Helena, no one is immune to her charms, powerfully influencing all the characters in your match.

 # Sakya Society